IHE/ITI.MHDS/index.md

 ![](.//media/image7.png)

-Figure 50.1.1.1.3-1: Patient Merge Process Flow
+**Figure 50.1.1.1.3-1: Patient Merge Process Flow**

-The Document Registry SHALL search for any resources with the deprecated
-\_id value in the DocumentManifest.subject, DocumentReference.subject,
-and List.subject; and replace subject value of with the surviving id.
+The Document Registry SHALL search for any resources with the deprecated `_id` value in the `DocumentManifest.subject`, `DocumentReference.subject`, and `List.subject`; and replace subject value of with the surviving id.
-The Document Registry SHALL record a single audit event indicating the Merge action, with an .entity element for each of the updated Document Registry Resources updated.
+The Document Registry SHALL record a single audit event indicating the Merge action, with an `.entity` element for each of the updated Document Registry Resources updated.
 The Document Registry SHOULD create within the Document Registry a single Provenance Resource indicating the Merge action, with the .target element pointing at all of the resources